mattvenn/caravel_board/firmware/chipignite/demos/README.md

 If you don't see anything then check J2 is correctly placed and your serial port is the right one.
 If you see bad characters, then the DLL is probably activated and you need to disable it.

 ### Wishbone and Logic Analyser

-Unfortunately it's not possible to make an easy demo for Wishbone (WB) or Logic Analyser (LA) because they depend on the user project on the chip.
+Unfortunately it's not possible to make a universal demo for Wishbone (WB) or Logic Analyser (LA) because they depend on the user project on the chip.

 This demo uses a [shared SRAM](https://docs.google.com/document/d/1wLjU6hkAoYvSWNBAyTj8HmIV70eJWU3apa9_OEpsd3Y/edit#heading=h.d6kk3xet6rfq) taped out on the [Zero to ASIC course's group submission to MPW6](https://zerotoasiccourse.com/post/mpw6_submitted/).